fbpx

 5. Crystal Lights lavender

-Crystal Lights Lavender (Lavandula angustifolia ‘Crystal Lights’) is a small variety of lavender.
+Crystal Lights lavender (Lavandula angustifolia ‘Crystal Lights’) is a small variety of lavender.
 Mature plants reach only 16″ tall (40 cm).
-Crystal Lights Lavender can be grown in Zones 5-9.
+This variety can be grown in Zones 5-9.

 English lavender alba